axxish/junkChan2/PRD.md

 All Edge Function `index.ts` files **MUST** use the `createApiHandler` wrapper from `_shared/utils.ts`.
 This abstracts away CORS and top-level error handling.
 The resulting code should be clean and focused purely on the endpoint's specific business logic.

+!!!!
+FOR RATE LIMITING PURPOSES, createApiHandler now also takes in an optional actionalType parameter.

 ```typescript
 // Template for all `index.ts` files:
 import { createApiHandler, ...otherHelpers } from '../_shared/utils.ts'